-If you maintain a retirement plan, you may make an anonymous submission through the Voluntary Compliance Program (VCP) (Rev. Proc.
-2013-12, section 10.10) if you:
+If you maintain a retirement plan, you may make an anonymous submission through the Voluntary Correction Program (VCP) (Rev. Proc.
+2019-19, section 10.09) if you:

-- haven’t been operating your plan according to the written document or the Internal Revenue Code;
+- haven’t been operating your plan according to its written document or the Internal Revenue Code (IRC);

 - want to propose an alternative way to correct plan errors under the Employee Plans Compliance Resolution System (EPCRS); and

 - don’t want to identify yourself to the IRS.

 However, carefully consider some of the differences between coming in anonymously, as opposed to disclosed, before making an anonymous VCP submission: